calugo/calugo.github.io/content/posts/Python in the browser - Evolving networks/index.md

 $$ f_{ij} = \frac{g_{ij}}{\sum_j g_{ij}} \quad(5)$$

 Equations \\( (4) \\) and \\( (5) \\) are re-adjusted each time the populations change.
 These, determine the foraging strategy of the each predator.
 This choice of efforts is an evolutionary stable strategy (ESS), which means that any other strategy can not be successful against it, provided the ESS is already taken by the majority.
-The dynamics of the efforts takes place in the shorter time scale of the model, which is that of days.
+The dynamics of the efforts takes place in the shorter time scale of the model, which is that of hours/days.
 </div>

 {{<gallery>}}
   <img src="gallery/ESSX.gif" class="grid-w100" />
 {{</gallery>}}<div style="text-align: justify"><b> <i>
 Evolution of the system in between evolutionary steps, showing the population updates and the adjustment of the efforts (links thickness).
-We can see an extinction eeven, once a population reaches a value below 1.0
+In this particular set, we can also observe an extinction event, which is determined once a population reaches a value below 1.
 </i></b>

 <div style= "text-align: justify">
 For a fixed set of species, the foraging and population dynamics will eventually lead to a stationary state, where nothing will change any further.
-Once the fixed point is achieved, a new species is added to the system.
-A new species is introduced, by choosing any of the surviving species and replacing one of the features for a new one.
-The new species starts with a population on one individual and the short and intermediate time scale dynamics starts again.
+Once such a fixed point is reached, a new species is added to the system.
+New species are introduced, by choosing any of the surviving species and replacing one of the features for a new one (evolutionary step).
+ The new species starts with a population of one individual and the short and intermediate time scale dynamics starts again.
 </div>
 </br>
 <iframe src="https://calugo.github.io/WebWorld/joy"